I'm a Lecturer in the Department of Human Centered Computing at Monash University in Melbourne, Australia.

-My research focuses on extending the landscape of children's activities through interactive technologies.
-This often involves the integration of specialized hardware, software, and craft materials to create systems that are practical and novel.
-I am particularly interested in how these technologies align with children's practices to provide nurturing and empowering experiences.
+My research focuses on designing, constructing, and evaluating interactive systems for underserved populations.
+This often involves the integration of specialized hardware, software, and craft materials to create systems that are practical, novel, and aesthetically pleasing.
 My work includes electronic toolkits for supporting healthy behaviors, tangible programming environments for facilitating computational thinking, storytelling platforms for sharing emotions, and multimodal interfaces for bicycle safety.